Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Not many coffee-plunging devices offer an insulated carafe, so you’ll want to drink the coffee promptly.
 If you have double-walled steel, like the Espro or the Frieling French press for example, then you’re good for a couple of hours.

 And that is how to make plunger coffee!
 Having a coffee plunger or French press can make a big difference in your morning coffee preparation routine, and it’s relatively easy.
-Whatever type of coffee you prefer and whether you prefer it black, light with cream, or anything in between, a proper coffee press can help ensure that you can enjoy your coffee in the best possible manner.
+Whatever type of coffee you prefer (you can even make cold brew with a French press) and whether you prefer it black, light with cream, or anything in between, a proper coffee press can help ensure that you can enjoy your coffee in the best possible manner.